Interface GameLiftStreamsClient

 updateStreamGroup

 default UpdateStreamGroupResponse updateStreamGroup(UpdateStreamGroupRequest updateStreamGroupRequest) throws AccessDeniedException, ResourceNotFoundException, ThrottlingException, InternalServerException, ConflictException, ValidationException, ServiceQuotaExceededException, AwsServiceException, SdkClientException, GameLiftStreamsException Updates the configuration settings for an Amazon GameLift Streams stream group resource.
-You can change the description, the set of locations, and the requested capacity of a stream group per location.
-If you want to change the stream class, create a new stream group.
+To update a stream group, it must be in

 -